snasphysicist/talks/dont-be-an-iter-hater/dont-be-an-iter-hater.md

 Almost certainly have

-- Some "closed over" way to keep track of what's been yielded
+- Some way to keep track of what's been yielded
 - Its own natural exit condition

 ---